PenjTester/enterprise-it-infrastructure-lab/README.md

 # Enterprise Windows Infrastructure Lab (VirtualBox)

-This repository contains a small virtual enterprise environment built in Oracle VirtualBox.
+This repository contains a fully documented Windows enterprise-style lab built in Oracle VirtualBox.

-The goal is to set up a realistic Windows domain with a domain controller, DNS, DHCP, Active Directory structure, and a Windows 10 client.
-Each milestone focuses on a common administrative task, with step-by-step documentation and screenshots stored in the `documentation` folder.
+The environment simulates a small Active Directory domain, including a domain controller providing DNS and DHCP services, an organized Active Directory structure, and a Windows 10 domain-joined workstation.
+Each milestone represents a common administrative responsibility and is documented step by step with validation and screenshots.

-This project is meant to be practical: build the environment, configure the services, and verify that everything works.
-The documentation reflects what was done, why it was done, and how it behaves.
+The project emphasizes practical enterprise administration: centralized identity management, policy-driven configuration, security hardening, monitoring, and recovery.
+The documentation focuses on what was configured, why each decision was made, and how the environment behaves under real administrative constraints.

 ---